fadi0077/Web-Project/README.md

 # Web-Project
-a small web project demonstarting the use of Github
+this project is intended for testing purposes and to show what Github is capable of